kondrak/vkQuake2/README.md

 - HUD elements, menus and console text are now scaled accordingly on higher screen resolutions (can be overridden with `hudscale` console command)
 - viewmodel weapons are no longer hidden when FOV > 90
 - warped texture effect (lava, water, slime) is now properly drawn (though only with Vulkan and software renderer!)
-- player vision is warped when underwater in a similar fashion to GLQuake
+- when underwater, player vision is warped in a similar fashion to GLQuake
 - software renderer has been completely replaced with [KolorSoft 1.1](https://github.com/qbism/Quake2-colored-refsoft) - this adds colored lighting and fixes severe instabilities of the original renderer
 - on first launch, the game attempts to use Vulkan at 1920x1080 resolution by default
 - triangle fans have been replaced with indexed triangle lists due to Metal/MoltenVK limitations
 - on Linux, sound is now handled by ALSA instead of OSS
 - support for OGG/FLAC/MP3/WAV music has been added in addition to standard CD audio
+- game menus have been slightly improved

 Building
 ===